Radius Global Infrastructure Inc: 5G Stock Set to Double in 2021

 Analyst Take

-Radius Global Infrastructure Inc is a great 5G company that saw its business continue to thrive during the coronavirus pandemic.
+Radius Global Infrastructure Inc is a great 5G company that has continued to thrive during the coronavirus pandemic.

 The company’s stable portfolio of cash flow streams provides a balance of yield and growth for essential 5G wireless and telecom infrastructure, and positions it for continued strong global growth.
 That bodes well for Radius Global Infrastructure stock.